 Prioritize your follow ups

-To quickly check in on folks who have received bookable Files from you, but haven’t yet moved forward with booking, you can click into the Proposal Sent Stage and sort the Moved column by ascending order.
-This will show you all your clients who have been sitting on a bookable file for more than a couple of days at the top.
+To quickly check in on folks who have received bookable files from you, but haven’t yet moved forward with booking, you can click into the Proposal Sent Stage and sort the Moved column by ascending order.
+This will show you all your clients who have been sitting on a bookable file at the top.

 Prioritize your project kick-offs

 Keep the momentum of freshly booked clients going by prioritizing your jobs to see who it’s time to begin your work with.
 Depending on how you operate your business, you’ll want to click into the Proposal Signed and/or Retainer Paid Stages and sort the Moved column in descending order, to see everyone who’s recently signed or submitted their first payment with you at the top.
 From there, you can determine if the Project Date needs to be updated to reflect the official, agreed upon, scope of work, and begin completing the job.